-A tanned, bronzed look, more popularly known as the Hollywood glow, used to only be available during the summer.
-Previously, baking in the sun was the first option to get that glowy and sun-kissed skin, but we have learned that excess sun exposure can be dangerous.
-To fill the gap, companies have invented a variety of alternate ways to capture the benefits of tanning.
-Some of these, such as spray tans and sunless tans, have been quite successful.
+A tanned, bronzed look used to only be available during the summer.
+Baking in the sun was the only option to get that glowy, sun-kissed skin.
+But we now know excess sun exposure is dangerous.
+To fill the gap, companies have invented a variety of ways to capture the benefits of tanning.
+Some of these, such as spray tans and sunless tans, are quite successful.
 But others, like tanning beds, are dangerous.

-As more and more of us choose to get our color from a bottle and a spray tan machine, we try to maximize the experience.
+Whether we choose to get our color from a bottle or a spray tan machine, we try to maximize the experience.
 Some of the big issues are coordinating when to get a spray tan, when to shower after a spray tan, how to get rid of spray tan smell, when to wash hair, etc.

 Another common issue is how to deal with sweating after a spray tan.
 This article looks at what we can do to minimize sweating after a spray tan, and avoid harming the luscious, sun-dappled look.